 This free app is for homeowners in Waterloo Region with curbside collection.
 It offers easy-to-find waste information and set-out reminders.
-These reminders will be helpful with the collection program changes.
+These reminders are helpful with the collection program changes.

 Download this free app from the App Store or Google Play.
 Blackberry users can access My Waste functions via Pingstreet, available through Blackberry World.
 An online version is available, too!